CleckCart/CleckCart_Website/README.md

 1. Clone the starter code
 2. Make changes according to the criteria in project board
 3. Send pull request
-4. Send request to anyone of the developer to review your code
+4. Send request to anyone of the developers to review your code
 5. Your commit will be merged

 Tips